Royal & Derngate: History

 The Royal Theatre was the first building of what now exists as the Royal & Derngate complex.
 The Royal, then called the Theatre Royal and Opera House, was built for John Franklin by Henry Martin and designed by renowned Victorian theatre architect Charles J. Phipps with mural artist Henry Bird.
 It opened on 5 May 1884 with a production of William Shakespeare's Twelfth Night.
 On the theatre's opening, The Stage newspaper reported:

 The theatre suffered damage from fire in 1887, and was restored by Charles J. Phipps.
 He was the original architect and also built the Savoy Theatre in London.
 The Royal's proscenium stage was widened in 1889.
 In the theatre's first four decades, productions of George Edwardes's musical comedies, operas, pantomimes, burlesques and melodramas were most popular.
 In 1927 the theatre became the home to the Northampton Repertory Players, and it has been run since as a producing house.
 It is supported by a workshop and wardrobe.
 Since 1976, The Royal has been designated a Grade II listed building.

 Actor Errol Flynn made early appearances on the Royal's stage before embarking on his film career.
 For several months in 1933, he was part of the Northampton Repertory Players at the Royal.
+The Australian designer Catherine Harness was here in the 30s working with Thomas Osborne Robinson who was the decor and costume designer.
+In 1937 Osborne Robinson designed the costumes for Laurence Olivier at the Old Vic and despite a job offer he stayed in Northampton.

 In January 1977, scenes for the Doctor Who serial The Talons of Weng-Chiang were shot inside the theatre.
 The serial was set in Victorian London and an authentic atmosphere was wanted for the theatre scenes.
 According to director David Maloney on the DVD commentary, the theatre was chosen because it had the nearest original fly gallery to London.

 Derngate Theatre was added to the rear of the Royal, and was constructed on the former site of Northampton's bus station.
 Following its conception by Northampton Borough Council, RHWL designed the new theatre with Arup providing acoustic consultancy and engineering services.
 Building work started in the early 1980s.
 It opened on 4 April 1983 with an evening performance by singer Jack Jones.